agimenez95/MkodoTechTest/README.md

     - I focused on covering edge cases with tests.
     - The `Ticket` models are tested to make sure that we are fetching and decoding the data correctly.
     - I also had to test the ordering of the data was consistent (most recent first).
+    - One improvement that I wanted to implement but I kept coming up against a crash that I couldn't resolve is creating a dummy `URLSession` so that we can stub the response in `func data(for request: URLRequest) async throws -> (Data, URLResponse)`.
+I tried creating a fake `URLProtocol` class to return data specified in a test but alas the test suite would crash.
+I searched extensively online but couldn't find a solution.
+At this point, I would typically bring in a fresh pair of eyes to collaborate on the problem, rather than skip adding those valuable tests.
     - If I had more time I would have considered adding UI tests or even snapshot tests.
 This would ensure that future UI changes will be made with purpose and make sure new features don't _accidentally_ change existing ones.
 8. **Interactive Navigation**: Implement swipe gestures to navigate between different draw details.
     - With the default `NavigationStack` we get swiping to go back from the `ResultDetailView` to `AllResultsView`.
     - Future Considerations would be to add an interactive cards for the upcoming tickets that you could swipe back and forth (like a carousel) similarly to the tinder or netflix cards.
 9. **Local Storage**: Cache the lottery draws locally and allow the app to display the cached data when offline.
+    - This was one of the last tasks that I picked up since I was trying to tackle them in order.
     - Up until this point I had been reading the data from JSON files that I had been storing locally and reading from them.
 My caching options would have been:
         - NSCache
         - UserDefaults